The cotype zeta function of $\mathbb{Z}^d$: The cotype zeta function of

-To conclude this section, we compare the results of Petrogradsky described here to the work of du Sautoy and Lubotzky \cite{duSL}.
+To conclude this section, we compare the results of Petrogradsky described here to the work of du Sautoy and Lubotzky \cite{duSL}, which builds on earlier work of Igusa \cite{I}.
 Theorem 5.9 of \cite{duSL}, specialized to $G=\GL_d$ and $\rho$ the standard representation gives (\ref{eq:zetap_local}).
 (The result of \cite{duSL} is specialized to a single variable, but the multivariate extension is obvious.)
 Petrogradsky's proof uses a cotype-preserving bijective correspondence between finite index subgroups $\Lambda$ of $\Z^d$ and subgroups of the finite group $\Z^d/N\Z^d,$ where $N=\alpha_1(\Lambda).$ The number of the latter can be expressed in terms of $q$-binomial coefficients \cite{butler}.
 On the other hand, du Sautoy and Lubotzky interpret the $p$-part of the zeta function as a $p$-adic integral over $\GL_d(\Z_p)$, which they compute using the Iwahori decomposition.
 This leads to a sum over the (affine) Weyl group equivalent to (\ref{eq:zetap_local}).
+These ideas have been further developed to prove local functional equations for zeta functions of nilpotent groups and other Igusa-type zeta functions; see, e.g., \cite{KlopschVoll, Voll}.